CedricHermansBIT/bit07/src/imbalanced-data.md

 <!-- 1.
 The Core Problem: The Accuracy Paradox -->
 <div class="card mb-8">
     <h3 class="text-2xl font-bold text-gray-800 mb-4">The Core Problem: The Accuracy Paradox</h3>
-    <p class="text-gray-700 mb-4">When a dataset is imbalanced, the standard evaluation metric, **accuracy**, becomes deeply misleading.
+    <p class="text-gray-700 mb-4">When a dataset is imbalanced, the standard evaluation metric, <strong>accuracy</strong>, becomes deeply misleading.
 A naive model that simply predicts the majority class for every single sample can achieve a very high accuracy score, despite being completely useless for identifying the minority class (which is often the class of interest).</p>

     <div class="interactive-demo grid grid-cols-1 md:grid-cols-2 gap-6 items-center">
         <div>